britneydang/HandsonProject_SSIS/README.md

 # Hands on Project 2: ETL Using SSIS
-Project description: This project will mainly focus on SQL Server Integration Services for ETL tasks.
+Project description: This project will mainly focus on SQL Server Integration Services for basic ETL tasks.

 Required instalation:
 - SQL Server Developer 2022